s-enright/cs421-final-project/final-project/README.md

 Sean Enright

-August 4, 2022
+August 5, 2022

 # Overview
-I have implemented a packrat parser for a simple imperative programming language in Haskell, based on Bryan Ford's 2002 paper, "Packrat parsing: simple, powerful, lazy, linear time".
+I have implemented a packrat parser for a simple imperative programming language in Haskell, based on Bryan Ford's 2002 paper, "Packrat parsing: simple, powerful, lazy, linear time"[1].

 Packrat parsing is a method of implementing parsers that run in linear time with backtracking and unlimited lookahead for LL(n) or LR(n) grammars, among others.
 Its backtracking and lookahead allow a few difficult parsing problems to be handled with relative ease, including rules for the longest match, followed-by and not-followed by.
 It also allows for simple integration of lexical analysis, so packrat parsers typically do not have separate lexing and parsing stages, but rather interleave them.